Protocol Usage Fees

 There's no such thing as a free lunch.

-Once a borrower has been added to the global registry by the archcontroller, they have free reign to deploy markets with whatever combination of parameters they see fit to.
+Once a borrower is added to the global registry by the archcontroller, they can freely deploy markets with customizable parameters (e.g., capacity, withdrawal periods) and access-control hooks.

 Last updated